pranigopu/pranigopu.github.io/docs/effectiveness/effective-purposefulness.md

 Suppose I am preparing for a project.
 What if I study every topic even tangentially related to my project, just because I think it could be relevant?
 Most likely, I will (1) cover far fewer topics, (2) cover less relevant topics, and (3) expend much my time and energy with little-to-no effect.
 What is the likely result?
 Slow progress, mental and physical overload, and potentially, burnout.
 Is this an effective way to prepare for a project?
 No, because it divides focus irrationally.

-# Interrelation between the above
+# Interrelation between 1, 2 and 3
 Simplicity clarifies goals.

 Goals drive engagement.

-Full engagement leads to:
+Steady focus leads to:

 - Simplicity in focus
 - Efficacy in action